meshcloud/collie-cli/.github/README.md

 **Windows**

-Just copy the content of [`install.ps1`](https://github.com/meshcloud/collie-cli/blob/develop/install.ps1) and run it in your PowerShell console.
+Simply copy the content of [`install.ps1`](https://github.com/meshcloud/collie-cli/blob/develop/install.ps1) and run it in your PowerShell console.

 ## 👋 Need help or have feedback?